evantoli/evantoli.github.io/_posts/Recipes/2016-02-26-beetroot-and-goats-cheese-tart.md

 image:
 ---

-Veronika discovered this recipe a while back when looking for new ideas with beetroot and it is a favourite in our house.
+Vee discovered this recipe a while back when looking for new ideas with beetroot and it is a favourite in our house.
 We often make two so that we can have it for lunch the next day.